2019 Canadian federal election: New Democratic Party

 NDP candidates were dropped or stepped down during the course of the campaign.
 On June 20, Rana Zaman, candidate for Dartmouth—Cole Harbour, was dropped over comments about the Israeli–Palestinian conflict that the party deemed "unacceptable".

 On August 16, Pierre Nantel, candidate for Longueuil—Saint-Hubert, was de-selected after reports surfaced of ongoing discussions regarding Nantel joining the Green Party of Canada.
 On September 11, Dock Currie, candidate for Kamloops-Thompson-Cariboo, was forced to resign over "flippant and aggressive" comments he made toward pro-pipeline activists.
 The next day, Olivier Mathieu, candidate for Lasalle-Emard-Verdun, stepped down following allegations of physical abuse against his ex-spouse.

 During the election, Jagmeet Singh has faced questions about wearing of a turban and whether that would reduce the number of people who would vote for him.
 Jonathan Richardson, the former federal NDP's executive member for Atlantic Canada, who defected to the Green Party, stated in an interview with CBC Radio, that some potential NDP candidates were hesitant to run in New Brunswick, due to Singh's turban.
 CTV News covered a Singh event in Verner, Ontario and spoke to a number of voters there, including NDP supporters, who said that they would not vote for a leader wearing a turban.
 CBC News found a similar reaction in Ruth Ellen Brosseau's riding.
 Singh responded to these concerns.
 He explained some things about his turban and recorded a French ad without it to alleviate people's worries.
 Furthermore, according to Alexandre Boulerice, the party's Deputy Leader and Quebec lieutenant, the NDP is targeting young voters and they do not care about the turban.

 On October 2, a man told Singh to cut off his turban to look more Canadian during a campaign stop.
-Singh politely responded that Canadians "look like all sorts of people" before walking off.
+Singh replied that Canadians "look like all sorts of people" before walking off.